MoYu13520/Star-project/README.md

 · 🌟 Star this repo — it tells us you passed by.
 · 💬 Open an issue — for questions, ideas, or resonance.
 · 🔗 Share resources — if you know related work, we'd love to learn.

+ Contributing ：

+We welcome all fellow travelers!
+Whether it's refining the Charter, suggesting new metrics, or just sharing your thoughts — open an Issue or Discussion.
+Let's grow this together.

 ---